nus-cs2103-AY1920S2/duke/docs/README.md

 There are three possible images used to represent the Duke.

-Firstly, there is a unique image that is only used during the first interaction with the user.
+Firstly, there is a unique image that is only used during the first interaction with the User.
 It is used to introduce the Duke.
 The image looks like this:

 <img src = "IntroDuke.png" width = "100">

-Next, there is the image used when the Duke successfully carries out a command from the user.
+Next, there is the image used when the Duke successfully carries out a command from the User.
 The image looks like this:

 <img src = "NewDuke.png" width = "100">

-Lastly, there is the image used when the Duke is unable to carry out a command from the user.
+Lastly, there is the image used when the Duke is unable to carry out a command from the User.
 The image looks like this: